 Therefore, hybrid surgeries should be considered for present hernias, in which an experienced abdominal surgeon (visceral surgeon) is responsible for abdominal wall reconstruction and a plastic surgeon is responsible for aesthetics.

-We offer these operations through Dr. Sepe.
+We offer these operations through our expert in hernia surgery Dr. Sepe.

 This question is not easy to answer because there is no standardized surgery.
 The main problem is the surgical access to the rectus diastasis.
 Obviously, large midline incisions, which would easily solve the problem, are unacceptable.